RWTH-E3D/carbonfly/documentation/README.md

 6. $\rm C_3$: coefficient, $\rm = 0.012$
 7. $\rm \Delta \vartheta$: the temperature difference between the inside and outside in K

+> Note: This approximation has only been validated under conditions in which the outdoor temperature is lower than the indoor temperature.
+Its accuracy under the opposite condition remains unverified.

 > Source: Anton Maas.
 Experimental quantification of air exchange during window ventilation.
 PhD thesis, University of Kassel, Kassel, 1995.
 URL: https://www.uni-kassel.de/fb6/bpy/de/forschung/abgeschlprojekte/pdfs/maas_diss.pdf